Frequently Asked Questions

 A camper who feels sick will go to the nurse, who evaluates his or her condition.
 In case of serious injury or illness, the nurse will contact the child’s parents to pick the child up.

-Our Camp nurse treats minor injuries that occur during the day, such as bug bites and scrapes, and administers any prescription and over-the-counter medication to campers that has been authorized by the camper’s parents
+Our Camp nurse treats minor injuries that occur during the day, such as bug bites and scrapes, and administers any prescription and over-the-counter medication that has been authorized by a camper’s parents

-When registering, parents must select a secret password.
+When applying, parents must select a secret password.
 No camper will be released to any adult without the password.

 Camper safety is our number one priority!
 We are committed to keeping Camp Riverbend as safe and secure as possible.